b-robotized/ros_team_workspace/docs/use-cases/ros_workspaces/aliases.rst

 .. _uc-aliases-dependencies:

 rosdep_prep
-  Updating the system and ``rosdep`` references before installing dependecies.
+  Updating the system and ``rosdep`` references before installing dependencies.

 rosdepi
   Installing dependencies for the packages in ``$ROS_WS/src`` folder.